SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 - **Spec Users.**Spec users are developers that build a new application.
 They define the logic of the application by assembling together presenters and domain objects.
 We believe that this is in the role that you will play most of the time.
 - **Spec Developers.** Spec developers are more concerned with the development of new Spec presenter and their link with the adapter.
-- **Widget Developers.** Widget developers are concerned about the logic and working of a given widget for a given back-end.
+- **Widget Developers.** Widget developers are concerned about the logic and working of a given widget for a given backend.

 % +UI elements under test.>file://figures/UI.png|width=75|label=fig:UI+